microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Bind the Cosmos DB database to the application

-Azure Spring Cloud can automatically bind the Cosmos DB database we created to our microservice.
+Azure Spring Apps can automatically bind the Cosmos DB database we created to our microservice.

-- Go to "Apps" in your Azure Spring Cloud instance.
+- Go to "Apps" in your Azure Spring Apps instance.
 - Select the `city-service` application
 - Go to `Service bindings`
 - Click on `Create service binding``